SnehaM193/Plant-Disease-Detection/README.md

 • A final Dense layer with a softmax activation for multi-class prediction.

-🚀 How to Run the Project Locally
+🛠️ How to Run the Project Locally
-To run this project, you'll need a Python environment with the required libraries.

-- Prerequisites
+Prerequisites

 • Python (3.7+)

-The required libraries are listed in the requirements.txt file.
+• The required libraries are listed in the requirements.txt file.

+• Steps

-• Clone the repository:
+1. Clone the repository:

-• git clone [https://github.com/](https://github.com/)[Your GitHub Username]/[Your Repository Name].git
+'''git clone [https://github.com/](https://github.com/)[Your GitHub Username]/[Your Repository Name].git
-cd [Your Repository Name]
+cd [Your Repository Name]'''

-• Install dependencies:
+2. Install dependencies:

-• pip install -r requirements.txt
+'''pip install -r requirements.txt'''

-• Run the Streamlit app:
+3. Run the Streamlit app:
 Ensure your trained model file leaf_disease_model_stable.keras is in the same directory as app.py.
 Then, execute:

-• streamlit run app.py
+'''streamlit run app.py'''